vega/vega-lite/site/docs/encoding.md

 For more information, please see [facet page](facet.html).

-**Note**: Since `row` and `column` represent actual data fields that are used to partition the data, they cannot encode constant `value`.
+**Note**: Since `row` and `column` represent actual data fields that are used to partition the data, they cannot encode the constant `value`.
 In addition, in aggregate plots, they should not have `aggregate` function specified.

 {:#def}
 ## Channel Definition